-Start your creative music career at an Art School.
+Follow in the tradition of some of the UK’s greatest musicians and start your creative music career at an art school.
 We nurture students to develop their own voice and practice and then connect them to the ever expanding opportunities in the world.
-We aren’t limited by a view of the current, we are educating creatives for the future.

 Hear from current student Georgia Sherman

 It’s a well-known secret that some of the greatest musicians studied music at arts school.
 Some of our best-known original thinkers and innovators have developed their musical creativity in an inspiring environment that allowed them to think differently.